 A cloud access security broker (CASB), is cloud-delivered software or on-premises software and/or hardware that acts as an intermediary between users and cloud service providers.
 The ability of CASBs to address gaps in security extends across software-as-a-service (SaaS), platform-as-a-service (PaaS), and infrastructure-as-a-service (IaaS) environments.
 In addition to providing visibility, a CASB also allows organizations to extend the reach of security policies from their existing on-premises infrastructure to the cloud and create new policies for cloud-specific contexts.

-CASBs have become a vital part of enterprise security, allowing businesses to safely use the cloud while protecting sensitive corporate data.
+CASBs have become a vital part of enterprise cloud security best practices, allowing businesses to safely use the cloud while protecting sensitive corporate data.

 The CASB serves as a policy enforcement center, consolidating multiple security policy enforcement functions and applying them to everything your business uses in the cloud—regardless of the kind of device attempting to access it, including unmanaged smartphones and personal laptops.